mercedesb/talk-spot/TechSkills/SoftwareDesignPatternsInRuby.md

 * Full talk

 ## Abstract
-Don't miss out on the benefits design patterns regardless of what language you are using.
-We'll
+Don't miss out on the benefits of design patterns regardless of what language you are using.
+We'll explore how the high-level concepts of statically typed and dynamically typed languages change the implementation of design patterns and provide concrete examples of some common patterns.

 ## Description
 How do you code to the interface if there is no concept of an interface type in your language?
 Or the reverse: you've never had an Interface before, how do you use it?